MicrosoftDocs/azure-docs/articles/sql-database/sql-database-import-powershell.md

 - [PowerShell](sql-database-import-powershell.md)

-This article shows you how to create a new SQL database by importing a BACPAC with PowerShell.
+This article shows you how to create a SQL database by importing a BACPAC with PowerShell.

-A BACPAC encapsulates the database schema as well as the data stored in the database.
+A BACPAC is a .bacpac file that contains a database schema and data.
 For details, see Backup Package (.bacpac) in [Data-tier Applications](https://msdn.microsoft.com/library/ee210546.aspx).

-The database is created by importing a .bacpac file located in an Azure storage blob container.
+The database is created from a BACPAC imported from an Azure storage blob container.
+If you don't have a .bacpac file in Azure storage you can create one by following the steps in [Create and export a BACPAC of an Azure SQL Database](sql-database-backup.md).

 > [AZURE.NOTE] Azure SQL Database automatically creates and maintains backups for every user database that you can restore.
 For details, see [Business Continuity Overview](sql-database-business-continuity.md).